Getting To Know God

 Essential Concepts of God

-When we examine the many works of spiritual authors, mystics, sages, and prophets appearing throughout the ages, there is some consensus about the inherent attributes of God (as perceived by the human mind).
-While I could never hope to summarize all these works, it’s good to be familiar with some of the essential spiritual concepts they embrace.
-By contemplating the higher ideas and ideals of God, it’s possible to raise our thoughts to a superconscious level of spiritual insight and God consciousness.
+When we examine the many works of spiritual authors, mystics, sages, and prophets appearing through the ages, there is some consensus about the inherent attributes of God (as perceived by the human mind).
+Summarizing all these works is beyond the scope of this writing, but it’s good to make ourselves familiar with as many of these essential spiritual concepts as we can.
+By contemplating and embracing the higher ideas and ideals of God, we can raise our thoughts to a superconscious level of spiritual insight and God consciousness.

-Reach beyond your space-time-limited consciousness to contemplate the supernal nature of God (also see Upgrade Your Image of God):
+Reach beyond your space-time-limited consciousness to contemplate the supernal nature of God.

-For time-space creatures such as us, it’s almost impossible to imagine things that are outside the movement of time and the boundaries of space.
-But a useful meditative exercise is to imagine a fictional beginning when only one single entity existed—an eternal and infinite entity.
+For time-space creatures such as us, it’s almost impossible to imagine things existing outside the movement of time and the boundaries of space.
+But a useful meditative exercise is to imagine a fictional beginning when only one single entity existed.
 This is the I AM, the absolute, infinite, eternal, volitional, and intelligent Power behind all creation—the Source of all spirit, all life, all love, and a near infinite universe.

 This cosmos of the Infinite I AM is therefore endless, limitless, and all-inclusive—timeless, spaceless, and unqualified.